mhm-ufz/mHM/README.md

 Please see the file [DEPENDENCIES][8] for external software required to run mHM.
 See also the [users manual][5] for detailed instructions to setup mHM.

+## Receive mHM

+The git repository of mHM uses submodules.
+To include these in the clone command, please use:

+'''
+git clone --recurse-submodules https://git.ufz.de/mhm/mhm <local-path>
+'''

 ## Quick start